 Students are encouraged to complete candidacy in their second year and must do so by the end of their seventh semester, which is usually the first semester of their third year in the Program.
 Exceptions can only be granted by the director or co-directors and will only be granted in exceptional circumstances.
 Failure of a student to pass candidacy by the end of their third year may result in a denial of registration (see Section X).

-To be eligible to take candidacy, the student must have completed the five core course requirements listed in Section VIII and must have a cumulative GPA of at least 3.0.
+To be eligible to take candidacy, the student must have completed the five courses listed in Section VIII and must have a cumulative GPA of at least 3.0.
 It is also recommended that students take the grant writing course before taking candidacy.
 Students who are not in good standing are not eligible to apply for candidacy (see Section X).

 At the start of the semester in which the student intends to complete candidacy, the student should submit an Application to Graduate (master's degree, candidacy option) on GRADFORMS as described in Section XIV.3 of this Handbook.
 This will ensure that they obtain a master's degree when they pass candidacy.
 This is a non-terminal degree and does not impact the progress to the PhD in any way.
 The deadline for this application is usually the third Friday of the semester.